 Other than the cover in the illustration above, it has proven difficult to find the original sheet music for "Polly Perkins" so this is an arrangement by Jim Paterson and it includes the lyrics for all 7 verses.
 You can see the sheet music below and the audio files use a clarinet sound to replace the voice for playback purposes, or you can download the sheet music together with midi and mp3 files using the links in the left-hand menu.

 Here is a video of Pretty Polly Perkins of Paddington Green (piano/vocal):

 The audio controls below allow you to play the mp3 version of Pretty Polly Perkins of Paddington Green (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of Pretty Polly Perkins of Paddington Green (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of Pretty Polly Perkins of Paddington Green (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for Pretty Polly Perkins of Paddington Green (piano/vocal) in PDF format.